akornyukhin/3d_printing_defect_detection/README.md

 ## Solution
 ### Neural network
-The core of the solution is a Convolutionla Autoencoder with some logic applied above it for anomaly scoring.
+The core of the solution is a Convolutional Autoencoder with some logic applied above it for anomaly scoring.

 Neural network architecute (drawn using <a href="http://alexlenail.me/NN-SVG/LeNet.html">this</a> tool):
 <img src="./application/static/index/cnn_architecture.png" alt="NN architecure">